SchluppIng/Weld_Toe_Determination/README.md

 - Included methods for evaluation of weld toe radius: curvature method, least squares method, iteration method
 - Included methods for evaluation of weld toe angle: maximum gradient and end point gradient.
 - Detailed description of the methods and functionality of the project can be seen in [(Dänekas et al., 2025)](https://www.sciencedirect.com/science/article/pii/S0143974X2400662X).
-- Original github repo can be found under: [WeldAnalysis](https://github.com/cdaenekas/WeldAnalysis)
+- Original GitHub repo can be found under: [WeldAnalysis](https://github.com/cdaenekas/WeldAnalysis)

 ## Installation

 1. Download and unpack the repository.
 2. Navigate to the project directory.
-3. Open any Editor you want and set the current folder to the project directory.
+3. Open any IDE you want and set the current folder to the project directory.
 4. Run the main script (`main.py`).

 ## Compatibility

-The codes created for Python 3.
+The code is created for Python 3.
 Therefore this project should be compatible with Python 3 and later.

 ## Usage